Create a gift in a gift box. The gift needs to contain a miniature version of a custom made bus,

 2. make the parts so they can be assembled, with a simple “press-and-fit”, and don’t fall apart.

 3. is there a way we can stack the model-kit frame so we can produce more in one print run?

-In the first print run we failed at challenge 1 and 3.
+In the first print run, we failed at challenges 1 and 3.

 I used little ribbons on the parts to create just enough friction so the parts can hold when you “press-and-fit” the parts during assembly.

 Challenge 1 we can fix, it’s a matter of adjusting the thickness of the design.